gjtorikian/no-more-masters/README.md

 # no-more-masters

-Rename your default Git branch from master to production.
+Rename your default Git branch from master to main.

 This script requires that you have [a GitHub authorization token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 As well, if you have branch protections enabled for `master`, consider turning them off so that the script can remove the branch from your remote repo.